 I found myself.
 Now, I can’t be all special like and tell you a lie.
 Much of “myself” was found in the last year of my life.
 This is 2018 currently.
 Maybe even the past two years I’ve truly learned who I may be, though that is still growing.
 I think I’ll be reflecting on this in another few years, as I usually do.
 Someone once called me a Phoenix.
 That can also reflect who I am.
 Mother can, as I tend to embrace and offer the unconditional love to anyone who comes near.
 Healer as well.
 So many have said that talking to me healed something in them.
 That when they talked to me, I said exactly what they needed to hear at the time.
 I’ve been called many things.
 Most good (kind, quirky, funny, sweet, generous, loving), some not so good (those I won’t repeat), but I try to be good.
 I try to bring happiness to others.

 I know what pain is like.
-As an empath, I feel deeper than others, my emotions are intense, and can consume me, but instead of being as reactive as I once was, I’ve learned more self-control (still working on it) and to use that for good.
+As an empath, I feel deeply, my emotions are intense, and can consume me, but instead of being as reactive as I once was, I’ve learned more self-control (still working on it) and to use that for good.
 For looking at a situation from the other side.
 There are times I come across as a people pleaser, but I’ve also learned balance.
 I will give completely until I feel it’s not being returned enough for me, or being taken for granted.
 And then I’ll pull back.
 I am a giver by nature.

 What else do I like?